gkiri/myverba/MANIM_SETUP.md

 - Ensure all Pango development packages are installed
 - This is resolved by the updated Dockerfile which includes `libpango1.0-dev`

+### Dependency Conflict Errors
+If you encounter `Cannot install goldenverba[manim] because these package versions have conflicting dependencies`:
+- This was caused by exact version pinning in setup.py
+- Fixed by using compatible version ranges (e.g., `python-dotenv>=0.21.0,<0.22.0`)
+- Clear Docker cache and rebuild: `docker system prune -a && docker-compose build --no-cache`

 ### ARM64/M1 Mac Issues
 - The Dockerfile should work on ARM64 architectures
 - If problems persist, try building with `--platform linux/amd64`